How To Create Your Perfect Birth Plan (template included)

 Natural?
 Quick?
 Painless?
 Without any tearing?
 One where breathing and relaxation made your birthing a positive event?

 12) Cutting the umbilical cord

-Here you state whether you want your spouse to cut it and whether you want the cutting to help off for a few minutes to allow the iron reserves of your baby to be filled up.
-(A study by researchers at University of California, Davis has showed that this will boost your baby's iron reserves significantly and hence prevent anemia.)
+Here you state whether you want your spouse to cut the umbilical cord and whether you want the cutting to be postponed for a few minutes to allow the iron reserves of your baby to be filled up.
+(A study by researchers at the University of California, Davis has shown that postponing the cutting of the umbilical cord will boost your baby’s iron reserves significantly and hence prevent anemia.)

 13) After our baby has been born…

 Here you can write things like if you want your baby to be put on your belly immediately, if you want to check the gender yourself, if you want to be the one giving the first bath, if you want examinations and weighing of the baby to held off for a little while if possible, if you want your baby to have a pacifier or not, if you would like to receive support by a nurse or (lactation consultant if available) to help you with the positions of your baby for breastfeeding and similar things.